Hallo Spencer: International Dubs

 In the early 1990s, after many years of success in its homeland and in other countries that broadcast dubbed versions of the original series including Mexico, Saban International bought the foreign rights to Hallo Spencer.
 The show was soon translated and released in many countries around the world, including Poland, United States, Canada, the United Kingdom, China, Israel, Spain, Singapore, Russia, most countries in Scandinavia and the Netherlands.

 However, the rushed translations and changes made to the show were for the worse.
 The European style of characters speaking over one another made scenes unintelligible and laughable in other regions.
 This was not helped by the program's comparatively low budget.

-The North American version was retitled The Hallo Spencer Show and heavily edited by translating and rewriting scripts, cutting seven minutes from each episode in order to fit the American broadcast schedule during its first-run syndication on local networks around 3:00 PM EST/2:00 PM Central Time Zone, and to accommodate the inclusion of a rap at the end, summarizing the events of the episode.
+In December 1992, it was reported that Saban Entertainment had acquired 52 episodes of Hallo Spencer for $370,000 per episode totaling $19.4 million.
+The series was retitled The Hallo Spencer Show with a planned broadcast during the 1993–94 television season.
+The North American version was heavily edited by translating and rewriting scripts, cutting seven minutes from each episode in order to fit the American broadcast schedule during its first-run syndication on local networks around 3:00 PM EST/2:00 PM Central Time Zone, and to accommodate the inclusion of a rap at the end, summarizing the events of the episode.
 The scenes were also rearranged which resulted in continuity errors.

 The title character, Spencer, was renamed Hello Spencer (Hello an English version of the name instead of the original German Version) now being his first name, due to the impossibility of removing the "Hallo (German for Hello) Spencer" sign usually seen behind him in his office), and many other characters were altered to make them more palatable.
 Nepomuk also found himself with a first name: Grumpowski, Elvis became Elmar and the house band, the Quietschbeus became The Screech Boys.
 The series aired from 1992 to 1993.
 In the late 2000s, an alternative and more faithful English dub was produced by Hallo Spencer's production company, PentaTV.
 The PentaTV English dub was included as a bonus feature in the German DVDs.